coding-horror/basic-computer-games/README.md

 ### Have fun!

-Thank you for taking part in this project to update a classic programming book -- one of the most influential programming books in computing history -- for 2021!
+Thank you for taking part in this project to update a classic programming book -- one of the most influential programming books in computing history -- for 2022 and beyond!